-New information on the importance of nasal breathing and the role carbon dioxide plays in allowing appropriate amounts of oxygen to be distributed throughout the body has important implications for Speech Pathologists, Occupational Therapists and Physical Therapists during the treatment planning process for persons with respiratory disorders including COPD and asthma.
+This course presents new information on the importance of nasal breathing and the role carbon dioxide plays in allowing appropriate amounts of oxygen to be distributed throughout the body.
+Participants will learn about the damaging effects of mouth breathing and excessive breathing, and learn methods to reestablish healthy nasal and diaphragmatic breathing patterns.

-This course will also explain why nasal breathing and correct resting tongue posture is imperative for normal development of the teeth, jaws and face.
+This course will also explain why nasal breathing and correct resting tongue posture are imperative for normal development of the teeth, jaw and face.
 In addition, variances in the severity of dysfunctional breathing will be addressed and a number of different approaches will be outlined to ensure therapeutic intervention can be offered across all ability ranges.

-Run Time: 4:10:38
+Course Overview – Run Time: 4:10:38

 Presenter is Clinical Director of the Buteyko Clinic International and Chairman of its Advisory Board.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.